gsouf/php-package-skeleton/README.md

 This is a default skeleton for php library.
+Features:

+* phpunit structure
+* preset composer
+* Fair Licence
+* phpcs for psr-2 + phpcbf for psr-2 commands
+* CI build configured with
+    * travis-ci configured
+    * code climate configured with code coverage for master branch only
+* editorconfig default
+* gitinogre default
+* php minal version is 5.5.0

 Steps to setup :